 Most premium finance clients fall into these camps:

 - For wealthy families whose asset base is largely illiquid (real estate or closely held business interests), premium finance can be an ideal option to help them expand their personal estate planning without upsetting the apple cart.

 - Many high net worth individuals have been using premium financed life insurance as a synthetic ROTH of sorts since actual ROTH IRAs have low contribution limits and even prohibit high-income earners from contributing.
 The leverage available from premium finance also offers appeal since over the last 25 years there has been a favorable spread between the low borrowing rate and the potential for cash value growth within the policies.

 - For established businesses that need to maintain a strong balance sheet to acquire certain contracts, bonding, or other loans to keep their operations intact, premium financing allows them to acquire key person protection for invaluable employees or to shore up buy-sell agreements amongst the owners.
 More recently we are also seeing businesses and even universities set up “golden handcuff” retirement programs for highly paid employees whom they wish to retain and reward.

-If your situation sound like one of the ones described above, you can book a call here with of our premium finance life insurance agents to discuss how premium financing can work for your situation.
+If your situation sounds like one of the ones described above, you can book a call here with of our life insurance agents to discuss how premium financing can work for your situation.